hunter-richards/file-metadata-gathering/README.md

-# file metadata gathering

-If need to RE-build, first remove the running container: docker rm /cs-hunter-richards-file-metadata
+# File Metadata Gathering *

+## Overview ##

+The purpose of this project is to provide a program that accurately gathers metadata about online text files, generates a dataset called interview.csv to store the gathered metadata, and - by running in a docker container - makes the generation and access of the dataset easy to reproduce.

+The project deliverable is a zip file containing all the files necessary to recreate the process:
+*This README.md file
+*file_metadata.py
+*requirements.txt
+*Dockerfile

+## How to Build and Run the Container ##

+1. Unzip the zip file.
+Extract the files to a brand new, dedicated folder and set that new folder as your working directory.
-docker build -t cs-hunter-richards-file-metadata:0.0.1 .
+2. Build the container: docker build -t cs-hunter-richards-file-metadata:0.0.1 .

-Use a bind mount to extract the csv to the working directory.
+3. Run the container, and use a bind mount to save the csv file in your working directory.

-docker run --name cs-hunter-richards-file-metadata --mount type=bind,source=$pwd,target=/app/deliverable cs-hunter-richards-file-metadata:0.0.1
+ 1. PowerShell: *docker run --name cs-hunter-richards-file-metadata --mount type=bind,source=$pwd,target=/app/deliverable cs-hunter-richards-file-metadata:0.0.1*

-NOTE: the above docker run command might have slightly different syntax in different situations.
-The above line is for Powershell.
-Running in Ubuntu, though, the working directory is specified with (very) slightly different syntax, as below (see also the GitHub Actions workflow):

-docker run --name cs-hunter-richards-file-metadata --mount type=bind,source=$(pwd),target=/app/deliverable cs-hunter-richards-file-metadata:0.0.1
+ 2. Ubuntu: *docker run --name cs-hunter-richards-file-metadata --mount type=bind,source=$(pwd),target=/app/deliverable cs-hunter-richards-file-metadata:0.0.1*

-cat interview.csv
+4. View the contents of the dataset in your working directory: *cat interview.csv*